Lithuanian bank named in new EU 'laundromat' leak

 "The European banking system should be a firewall that stops corrupt money from Russia and elsewhere being siphoned out of these countries' economies.
 Instead, we see time and again how easy it is to launder and hide the proceeds of corruption, tax evasion or other criminal activities in Europe," the NGO's Patricia Moreira said.

-"Without more effective supervision of banks, we will see more scandals like this undermining the entire EU banking system she added.
+"Without more effective supervision of banks, we will see more scandals like this undermining the entire EU banking system", she added.